dmanning23/BulletCircusDemo/README.md

-BulletFlockDemo
+BulletCircusDemo
 ===============

-A small game to demonstrate the BulletFlockBuddy and how it works
+A small game to demonstrate the BulletCircus and how it works